nestorrente/true-json/README.md

 3
 ```

-By default, it doesn't perform any type checks, but you can provide your own callback, allowing you to implement any
+By default, it doesn't perform any validations, but it accepts to pass a validator function, allowing you to implement
-type-checking logic that you may need:
+any validation logic that you may need:

 ```javascript
 const probabilityAdapter = JsonAdapters.identity(input => {